kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% No Dev Tools.md

 redirect_from:
   - /kotor2/Route Guides/Any No Dev Tools
 ---

-[center]**[big][big]Star Wars: Knights of the Old Republic II: The Sith Lords[/big]
+# Star Wars: Knights of the Old Republic II: The Sith Lords: Any% No Dev Tools

-Any% Guide v1.2: Male Jedi Guardian Route (Light Side)[/big]**[/center]
+**v1.2: Male Jedi Guardian Route (Light Side)**

-This route defeats Darth Traya on Malachor V as fast as possible; Timing begins upon clicking "PLAY" after character creation and ends on reaching Traya's last conversation.
-A load-removal tool is available for LiveSplit thanks to glasnonck; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
+This route defeats Darth Traya on Malachor V as fast as possible without the use of Dev Tools.
+Timing begins upon clicking "PLAY" after character creation and ends on reaching Traya's last conversation.
+A load-remover and autosplitter tool is available for LiveSplit thanks to glasnonck, Lane, the_kovic, and Xero; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
 This guide will cover the character build for the run, as well as a detailed route.

 If you have additional questions, you can check out the KotOR Speedrunning Discord which is linked on the game's sidebar on speedrun.com.
 There's a bunch of friendly folks there willing to answer questions!

-[section=Character Build]
+## Character Build

-[big]***Character Creation***[/big]
+### Character Creation

 We begin as a Male Jedi Guardian; Male characters have around a 45 second advantage to Female characters because they automatically recruit the Handmaiden, while female characters have to go out of their way to recruit the Disciple.
 Jedi Guardian is our class for maximum attack power and the Force Jump feat; however, due to a Fake Level Up we will reclass to Jedi Consular a few levels in.

 **Initial Attributes**